Couples Overcoming PTSD Everyday

 We can no longer ignore the fact that veterans/first responders need their families to get better and the families need support to help them manage the challenges of living with PTSD in the home.

-The COPE Program is the brain child of LCol (retired) Chris Linford, his wife Kathryn and Dr Tim Black PhD, R Psych.
+The COPE Program was created by LCol (retired) Chris Linford, his wife Kathryn and Dr Tim Black PhD, R Psych.
 They have worked hard at gathering the right group of stakeholders to the table to make the COPE Program a reality.
 Chris served 33 years in the Canadian Armed Forces and has battled PTSD since 1994 after his deployment to Rwanda.
 Kathryn has also been significantly impacted by his PTSD as well their three children, Victor, Jeffrey and Jennifer.
 Dr Black has worked with veterans afflicted with PTSD for almost two decades and is renowned for his work nationally.

 Chris and Kathryn discovered that if their relationship was working well, the impact of PTSD upon them was significantly lessened.
 Chris had always believed that his PTSD was simply his issue and it had no impact upon his family.
 His PTSD had not only impacted his wife and children over the years, it also shaped how they managed things in the home.
 The children were sometimes fearful of Chris’ anger and learned to say what they needed to keep the peace in the home.